The Book

 What the book is

-Chaptering: Healing the Past Through Imaginal Storywork is the written record of the practice — the text the course is taught from, and a hard copy of which is included with it.
-It is a phenomenological account: the disciplined description of Chaptering as it presents itself, developed across years of practice and a substantial body of cases within the Inner Council framework.
+Chaptering: Healing the Past Through Imaginal Storywork is the written record of the practice and the foundational manual of the course.
+It is a phenomenological account, the disciplined description of Chaptering as it presents itself, developed across years of practice and a substantial body of cases within the Inner Council framework.
 It sets out what the inner child does when she is given the conditions the practice establishes, the frameworks that illuminate the patterns she produces, the practical discipline the practitioner cultivates, and the actual record of chapters as they unfolded, session by session, in the words of the participants who lived them.

 The question the book addresses is simple and primary: what happens in Chaptering practice, and what patterns can be reliably observed across cases.
-Its claims are specific and bounded — that the practice produces consistent and recognisable forms, that those forms carry coherent and interpretable meaning, and that the work moves lives.
-What it documents faithfully, it documents with the precision faithful recording requires, and what remains genuinely open, it holds open.
+Its claims are specific and bounded.
+That the practice produces consistent and recognisable forms.
+That those forms carry coherent and interpretable meaning.
+And that practitioners working within the framework have observed consistent, meaningful movement in participants' lives across a substantial body of work, the change rehearsed in the imaginal arriving, in its own time and its own form, in their circumstances.
+What can be documented is set down with the precision faithful recording requires.
+Interpretation is kept light, and the content speaks for itself.

 How it is built

 The casebook is where the theory becomes visible.
 Each case is presented whole, in the order it was lived, with every chapter the participant completed and a summary that draws each chapter's movement together.
-The cases appear in the order they were lived; the inner child orders her own material, and the casebook honours that by presenting each one whole, in its natural sequence.
-Reading the cases is the most direct way the book offers to develop a practitioner's eye — encountering the inner child building her world, leading the participant through it, mediating what is difficult, offering her gifts, and bringing each chapter to its organic close.
+The sequence is the inner child's own: she orders her material, and the casebook honours that by following it.

 Who it is for

-The book is written for the practitioner: the reader ready to begin or deepen their Chaptering work, holding the dual orientation the practice asks for — receptivity to the material as described, and active professional discernment drawn from their own experience.
+The book is written for the practitioner: the reader ready to begin or deepen their Chaptering work, holding the dual orientation the practice asks for, receptivity to the material as described alongside active professional discernment drawn from their own experience.
 It is also a complete account for anyone drawn to understand the practice in depth before undertaking it.
-On the course, it is the companion text: read alongside the work as the work unfolds, so that the theory gives language to what you are already living.
+On the course it is the companion text, read alongside the work as the work unfolds, so that the theory gives language to what you are already living.

 Index